Cura : Care Beyond Boundaries Logo

 • Avoid heavy chewing on the implant area if advised, especially with a temporary tooth

-• Attend scheduled follow ups and share photos or updates if remote checks are part of the plan
+• Attend scheduled follow-ups and share photos or updates if remote checks are part of the plan

 • Ask about protection if you grind your teeth, such as a clinician-recommended guard